aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/dev/intro.rst

 The application structure is the same discussed in the :doc:`deploying section </deploying/deploying>`.

 In this tutorial, the MARTe2 command line Manager will be used to create the project and the components.
-The Manager is a command line tool that allows managing the development of MARTe2 applications.
+The ``marte2_manager`` is a command line tool that allows managing the development of MARTe2 applications.
 It can be used to deploy a new project, add a new component (including the boilerplate code) and its corresponding tests and makefiles, and modify an existing component (including the boilerplate code).

 .. note::